Protect your legacy: manage four key factors to transfer an inheritance more effectively (Quebec edition)

 Lynn’s legacy

 For example, let’s say that Sarah’s twin sister, Lynn, chooses to invest $1,000,000 in a non-registered Manulife segregated fund contract and names her two children as equal beneficiaries on the policy.
-She also dies four years later and her contract’s market value is $1,201,674.
+She also dies 4 years later and her contract’s market value is $1,201,674.
 This is less than Sarah’s mutual fund because the segregated fund has an incremental cost of 0.3% relative to the mutual fund, reducing its return by that same amount on an annual basis.
 Her investment bypasses her estate and is paid directly to her beneficiaries.

 Comparing Sarah’s mutual fund with Lynn’s segregated fund